Fakles/Fakles/@.X.Ay/Assets/@.Note/Fakles-English/Code&Conduct.md

 # Our Values
 - Inclusivity: We welcome all individuals regardless of their background, identity, or beliefs.
-- Integrity: We do not support projects that exploit the community for financial gain without contributing back.
+- Integrity: We do not support projects that exploit the commdmunity for financial gain without contributing back.
 - Collaboration: We believe in mutual support and learning from each other to improve ourselves and our projects.
 - Respect: We expect all community members to treat each other with respect and courtesy.
 # Our Code